The changing minutes show the current driving time from Tel Aviv to Jerusalem

 The way we talk

 I let Elijah sit a spell because this morning Vickie tells me, “We’ve got a ton of solar today!”
-I know my wife has not started measuring Alabama sunshine by the pound.
-By “ton of solar” she means the skies are clear, so our solar panels will generate many watts today.
+I know my engineer wife has not started measuring Alabama sunshine by the pound.
+By “ton of solar” she means the skies are clear, so the solar panels she tends will generate many watts today.
 “Ton of” is just the way we talk.

 Now I prefer to take Biblical writers literally.
 As in, a real whale swallowed a real Jonah.
 Yet I wonder, when they wrote the book of Kings, was “forty days and forty nights” just the way Israelis talked?